Current programme Phases

 Operate Your Satellite!

 This phase starts with the deployment of the CubeSat into orbit.
 Once in orbit, the teams operate their satellite from their university ground stations and gather the data obtained from their mission.
-This phase, and with it the participation in the programme, will conclude with a ‘Lessons learned’ workshop at ESA.
+This phase, and with it the participation in the programme, will conclude with a ‘Mission evaluation & lessons learned’ workshop at ESA.

 Student teams will share their experiences and results from their mission through participation in conferences, for which they can be supported by ESA’s Education Office.